Disco Chess vs ChessTraining.app: Two Free Chess Training Platforms Compared

 Training Tools Available

-Tactics Trainer (Woodpecker Method):
+Tactics Trainer (woodpecker method):

 - Build custom puzzle sets matched to your rating